bwu62/stat240-revamp/docs/04-data-frames.md

 ```

-#### XLS(X) file
+### XLS(X) file

 Data is also commonly encountered as an XLS/XLSX spreadsheet file, which can be read with readxl's [`read_excel()`{.R}](https://rdrr.io/cran/readxl/man/read_excel.html) function.
 The [`eruptions_recent.xlsx`](data/eruptions_recent.xlsx) file again has the same dataset but exported to XLSX.
 Since XLSX is not a text format, it can't be embedded here, but here's what the first few rows look like when opened in Excel:

 ![](https://i.imgur.com/lZbyh6Y.png){}

-Unfortunately, readxl does not yet support [reading from links](https://github.com/tidyverse/readxl/issues/278) so the data file must be downloaded before loading.
+Unfortunately, [readxl does not support URLs](https://github.com/tidyverse/readxl/issues/278) so the data must be downloaded before loading.

 ``` r